School - School of Health and Society

 - Demonstrate critical awareness of the impact of oral health and periodontitis for surgical procedures

 - Demonstrate a critical awareness of cross infection risks during surgical procedures.

-Restorative Treatment and Maintenance (Year 2, Semester 1: Sept- Jan)
+Restorative Treatment and Maintenance (Year two, Semester one: Sept- Jan)

 - To equip you with the skills and knowledge to manage and treat patients requiring restorative dental implant therapy